JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-Additionally, you can ignore the return value and use a scope function to create a temporary scope for variables.
+Additionally, you can ignore the return value and use a scope function to create a temporary scope for local variables.

 ```kotlin
 fun main() {